zukunft/zukunft.com/docs/code_functions_all.md

             php
     \-- column_names - section for function column_names not yet defined that it should be related in /phrase/phrase_lis t.php
+    \-- column_phrase - section for function column_phrase not yet defined that it should be related in /phrase/phrase_l ist.php
     \-- category_subtitle - section for function category_subtitle not yet defined that it should be related in /phrase/ phrase_list.php
     \-- assigned_subtitle - section for function assigned_subtitle not yet defined that it should be related in /phrase/